- Category: Community safety and crime

 Local authorities are required to log and monitor instances of serious crime directed at a victim for religious or racial reasons.

-Another route for reporting hate crime is via the Stop Hate 24-hour telephone helpline which has also recently been launched to assist victims.
+For reporting hate crime the Stop Hate 24-hour telephone helpline has been launched to assist victims.
 Stop Hate UK is staffed by trained operators 24 hours a day is available on 0800 138 1625.

 You can also report online via the True Vision website.

 Other organisations can also provide information and support.